KC-7/car-quiz/README.md

 ### Welcome Screen 👋 ⏯

-- The user is greeted by a streamline quiz home page below the collabsible window.
+- The user is greeted by a streamline quiz home page below the collapsible window.

 - The user is able to start the quiz by pressing the "Engine Start" button.